lelandpaul/ringingroom/README.md

 ## Revoking tokens

-If you send a `DELETE` request to `/api/tokens`, the current token will be revoked.
+If you send a `DELETE` request to `/api/tokens` with an authorized token, that token will be revoked.

 ## API Endpoints

-At the moment, only one other API endpoint is implemented: A `GET` request to `/api/user/` (note the trailing `/`) with an authorized token will return user details for that user.
+At the moment, only one other API endpoint is implemented: A `GET` request to `/api/user/` (note the trailing `/`) with an authorized token will return user details for that user in JSON format, including related towers.